allwinlucious/MasterThesis/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 3-Clause License
+ - see the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or suggestions, please contact [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, please contact [allwinlucious@gmail.com](mailto:allwinlucious@gmail.com).